Restore HyWorks Controller

 _Select backup devices and click Add**.

-- It should open the SQL Server backup location by default and should list the backup file copied in step# 1.
+- It should open the SQL Server backup location by default and list the backup file copied in step #1.

 - Select the file and click OK.

-- The selected file should now be shown on the Select backup devices window.
+- The selected file should now appear in the Select backup devices window.
 Click OK to proceed.

-- Administrator should be navigated back to the Restore Database window, displaying all selected options.
+- The administrator should navigate back to the Restore Database window, displaying all selected options.

 - Click OK to continue restoring.